omnistrate-community/examples/README.md

 ### 📁 `compose/`

-Contains Docker Compose and YAML configuration files for various services that can be deployed on Omnistrate:
+Contains Docker Compose configuration files for various services that can be deployed on Omnistrate:

 - **Service Examples:** Examples of popular services implemented using Docker Compose
 - **Configuration Features:**: Examples of how to enable and configure key features

 ### 📁 `spec/`

-Contains Docker Compose and YAML configuration files for various services that can be deployed on Omnistrate:
+Contains YAML configuration files for various services that can be deployed on Omnistrate:

 - **Service Examples:** Examples of popular services implemented using Helm Charts, Operators, Terraform and Kustomize
 - **Configuration Features:**: Examples of how to enable and configure key features on plan specification